suguiura/Git-Analytics/README.md

 A given server can contain several projects (e.g. git.kernel.org) and the dl.rb tool was made to automatically download them.
 Give a yaml configuration file to the too, using the following command syntax to download the data.
+If a project list doesn't already exist, it is downloaded.

     ruby script/dl.rb <config.yaml>